hkupty/hkupty.github.io/_posts/2016-03-13-Ditching-TMUX.md

 With that said, I found that my workflow was not optimal, a certain day, where I was constantly switching tabs on neovim and panes on tmux.
 This was unlikely the best scenario and I challenged me to overcome this by runnig neovim _as my terminal multiplexer_.

-I case you don't know [neovim][neovim] yet, it is an awesome fork of vim with several enhancements, such as built-in terminal emulator and asynchronous jobs.
+In case you don't know [neovim][neovim] yet, it is an awesome fork of vim with several enhancements, such as built-in terminal emulator and asynchronous jobs.

 Defeating Muscle Memory
 -----------------------